Tennis Elbow? But I Don’t Even Own a Racquet!

 It can be frustrating to be uncomfortable, so if you think you have Tennis Elbow, you should begin a regimen of self-care to ease the pain and tenderness.
 Most importantly, I recommend rest from the activity that is causing elbow pain.
 Also important is ice and non-steroidal anti-inflammatories such as Ibuprofen (Advil) or Naproxen (Aleve).
 Tennis elbow is often relieved with watchful waiting – if you change or avoid the activity or movement causing the pain, you are likely to feel much better.

 If you do not feel better with self-care, you should visit a sports medicine or orthopaedic physician who can recommend next steps to you because if you choose not to treat it, tennis elbow may result in chronic pain.
 The next steps would be an ultrasound guided cortisone injection to reduce inflammation and speed the healing process.
 I will also recommend physical therapy.
 A therapist will assess your condition and work with you to restore your elbow to its highest level of function.
 Very rarely does a patient require surgery for tennis elbow.
 If symptoms persist after injections and therapy surgery may be indicated.
-A recent treatment option involves injecting PRP (Platelet Rich Protein), which is derived by drawing the patient’s blood and spinning the blood in a centrifuge to separate the healing elements of the blood, into the tendon’s origin at the elbow.
 Traditional surgeries involve debriding the abnormal degenerative tissue or using an instrument that places tiny holes in a grid around the damaged tissue to allow the patient’s own vascular supply to grow into and heal the affected area (Topaz Procedure).